shopilo/Shopilo/README.md

     - [ ] Order Management
     `And many more in the near future`

-We are using Laravel [Jetstream](https://jetstream.laravel.com) with Laravel [Breeze](https://laravel.com/docs/breeze) for authentication.
+We are using Laravel [Breeze](https://laravel.com/docs/breeze) for authentication.
 We planned to add Breeze Authenticaion and over Fortify to make authentication more customizable.
 Laravel [Livewire](https://laravel-livewire.com) will be a key part of Shopilo.
 We are also planning to use [Inertia](https://inertiajs.com) in the future for adding support for Website Frontend.
 We will not remove [Tailwind CSS](https://tailwindcss.com) support, so you can use Tailwind CSS on your frontend.

 ## Contributing to Shopilo